RocketLeagueMapmaking/RL-docs/docs/guide/udk/02_udk_basics.md

 This is the point in the guide where things have to go a little non-linear.
 You may need to jump forward to [Blender sections](../blender/01_blender), then back to [Material sections](../textures/01_textures), then back to this for it all to make sense.

 :::tip Progress
 From here until the end, this guide will focus on creating a custom map from scratch.
-Have you already decided on what you want to make?
-Don't forget to check the [flowchart](../../essential/01_flowchart) to see what you need to do
+Have you already decided what you want to make?
+[This flowchart](../../essential/01_flowchart) should help you pick which sections to focus on.
 :::

 ## Getting Going